FAQs

 The motivations for choosing a home funeral are as diverse as the families themselves.
 For some, it is about financial stewardship.
 With the average professional funeral costing between $8,300 and $10,000, a home-based option can reduce that burden to just a few hundred dollars.

-For others, it is purely emotional.
-A home funeral allows the grieving process to happen at a natural pace.
-Instead of a body being whisked away by strangers within an hour of death, the family remains the primary caregivers until the final disposition—whether that be a Burial Complete FAQ (Answers to Common Questions) or a Direct Cremation Complete FAQ (Answers to Common Questions).
+For others, it is emotional.
+A home funeral lets grief move at its own pace.
+Instead of the body being taken away within an hour of death, the family remains the primary caregivers until the final disposition — whether that is a burial or a direct cremation.

 The main thing: Families who practice home funerals often report a higher sense of closure and peace, as the "hands-on" care helps the reality of the loss sink in gently.